 Also, you can book knowing that we finance our annual community two-day rubbish collection in Terkhiin Tsagaan Nuur National Park in Mongolia.
 This is an area you will visit as part of your Food of the Nomads experience.
-Arranged through the local community (including Batbold and Jargaa who will host you during our Food of the Nomads experience) and protected area rangers, we have been arranging this since 2014 - even in 2020 despite a lack of income due to the Covid pandemic.
+Arranged through the local community (including Batbold and Jargaa who will host you during our Food of the Nomads experience) and protected area rangers, we have been arranging this since 2014 - even in 2020 and 2021 despite a lack of income due to the Covid pandemic.

 Unlike a majority of the larger tour companies, where small group travel can mean being in a group of up to 12-18 people when we say small group travel this is what we mean.
 Our group size on this trip has been kept small - a maximum of six.
 This means that the family experiences during the trip become more personal and authentic for you and more respectful towards the local people you will meet and the local families you stay with.
 We are not an overwhelming presence - on the local communities or the local environment.